-Most of the time, I think our constant quest to achieve faster results is a trap.
+Most of the time, I think our constant quest for overnight success is a trap.

 We get so obsessed on the goal that we forget that the system is what matters.
 We get so obsessed with the outcome that we overlook the repetitions we need to do to get there.
 We become so focused on the short-term results that we forget to build the long-term habits that make the real difference.

-Let's talk about these multipliers and how they work.
+Let's talk about these multipliers, how they work, and how they can get you closer to achieving overnight success.

 The Behavior Multipliers